Shinjō Matsuri: Event structure

 The festival has three stages: yoi matsuri (宵まつり, "night festival"), hon matsuri (本まつり, "main festival"), and go matsuri (後まつり, "latter festival").
 Floats will parade through the city while being accompanied by performers who play flutes, cymbals, taiko, and shamisen on a set repertoire of four pieces.
 The floats themselves are constructed by various municipalities within the city, and each municipality has its own associated performance group.
 Approximately 20 groups are represented in total.
 Generally, floats include life-size versions of famous kabuki performers, animals, and historical figures that are depicted in nature such as on mountains or rivers.
 One performance specific to the Shinjō Matsuri is the shishi-odori (鹿子踊り), a local dance that features men wearing deer-like hoods.

-In 2015, event coordinators began using GPS systems to position floats for the parade, help event attendants locate floats, and to ease concerns over traffic congestion.
+In 2015, event coordinators began using GPS systems to position floats for the parade, to help event attendants locate floats, and to ease concerns over traffic congestion.